Uglypr1nces/Online_TTT/README.md

 Enjoy playing Tic Tac Toe with a friend in a turn-based format.

 Simple Interface
-The game features a clean and straightforward command line interface, making it easy to understand and play.
+The game features a clean and straightforward ui interface, making it easy to understand and play.

 Winning Logic
 The game includes a robust algorithm to determine the winner based on the traditional Tic Tac Toe rules.